 This Old Box

-No matter how old you are, you probably have saved special items from your past that bring nostalgic memories.
-As I reminisced, I was surprised to learn that most of the mementos of the first 30 years of my life easily fit into a small box.
-Each one brought feelings of shame and regret.
+No matter how old you are, you have probably saved special items from your past that bring back nostalgic memories.
+Recently, I went through some of my old things and, as I began to reminisce, I noticed that most of my mementos from the first 30 years of my life easily fit into a small box.
+Something else I noticed was that, unfortunately, each one of them brought me feelings of shame and regret.

-Just like everyone else, I started out as an innocent young child.
-But as I grew older, I wanted to experience all the pleasures this world has to offer.
-At first, I thought it was fun, and I thought I was in control.
-Parties, drugs, alcohol and lust became my everyday life.
-However, each sin bore another, and it wasn’t long until I was so deep, I was unable to free myself.
+Reflecting back, my life started out just like everyone else’s does —as an innocent child— but the older I got, the more I wanted to experience all the pleasures this world had to offer.
+My childhood innocence was quickly lost, and I knew the things I was doing were wrong.
+Initially, I thought it was fun, and I believed I was in control.
+Parties, drugs, alcohol, and lust became part of my everyday life.
+However, each sin led to another, and it wasn’t long before I was deeply entangled in a web of sin and unable to break free.
 Sin had imprisoned me.

 Proverbs 5:22: “His own iniquities shall take the wicked himself, and he shall be holden with the cords of his sins.”